CRICOS Course Code: 115620E

 2. Completion of a Certificate III or higher level Course in the Australian Qualification Framework

-3. A pass mark achieved in an English language proficiency test – either a standardized test, or a test produced specially for this purpose (see English proficiency tests below*)
+3. A pass mark achieved in an English language proficiency test – either a standardized test, or a test produced specially for this purpose (see English proficiency tests below*) 4.
+Overseas University Degree with a major in the English Language

 5. Teachers, trainers, lecturers or other supervisors of education programs confirming English language competency